How your responses are protected

 You choose how identifiable you are

 You can complete this survey fully anonymous, attach a pseudonym, or identify yourself by name.
-Your identity and your responses are stored in separate encrypted tables, linked only by a random identifier.
-FIMN/ISAIAH and our research partner (Liz McKenna) querying response data do not see names unless you have given explicit permission.
+Your identity and your responses are stored in separate tables, linked only by a random identifier.
+We don’t display names except when permission was given, and limit who has direct query access.
+Only FIMN/ISAIAH staff and Liz McKenna, a research partner helping field this survey, can query the raw data.

 High-risk actions are anonymous-only by default

-Actions that could carry legal exposure (e.g. civil disobedience, certain forms of mutual aid) are routed to anonymous-only intake regardless of the identity preference you selected elsewhere.
+Actions that could carry legal exposure (e.g. civil disobedience) are routed to anonymous-only intake regardless of the identity preference you selected elsewhere.

-For each response, you choose how it can be used: kept private, shared with ISAIAH / Faith in MN staff for learning, shared anonymously in a collective archive, or quoted with permission.
-You can revise these choices at any time.
+At the start of the survey you choose how your responses can be used: kept private, shared with ISAIAH / Faith in MN staff for learning, shared anonymously in a collective archive, or quoted publicly with your permission.
+Those choices apply to your whole submission.

 What we do not do

-We do not log IP addresses.
+We do not store IP addresses with your response data.
 We do not run analytics pixels or third-party trackers.
-We do not share raw responses with law enforcement or outside researchers.
+We do not share raw responses with law enforcement or anyone outside FIMN/ISAIAH.
 Media files (voice, photo, video) are stored in private buckets with short-lived, signed access links.

 What we cannot promise